tonymullen/ups-website/src/partials/s16plp/hw/hw8-haskell-submission.html.md

 cacheable: false
 ```

-Instructions for submitting this assignment coming soon.
+See the description for submission instructions.